 A 64-year-old woman came to the ED.
 She had undergone back surgery five days earlier.

 Failure to properly manage warfarin dosage; Case closed: HIPAA and patient privacy

-At 8:30 a.m., a patient’s wife called her husband’s family physician and requested an appointment because her husband was experiencing chest pain that began the previous evening.
+At 8:30 a.m., a patient’s wife called her husband’s family physician and requested an appointment because her husband was experiencing chest pain.

-A 54-year-old woman returned to her primary care physician, Family Physician A. The patient reported pain in her left arm, chest, and back that had continued for a week.
+A 54-year-old woman returned to her primary care physician reporting pain in her left arm, chest, and back.